pulumi/pulumi-hugo/themes/default/content/registry/packages/kubernetes/how-to-guides/managing-resources-with-server-side-apply.md

 ## Prerequisites

 Server-Side Apply support requires `patch` permission on the Kubernetes cluster for all operations, including previews.
-Previews will not modify the state of your cluster, but use the `dry-run` mode of the `patch` operation to compute a preview diff.
+Previews will use the `dry-run` mode of the `patch` operation to compute a preview diff, and not modify the state of your cluster.
 See the [upstream Kubernetes docs](https://kubernetes.io/docs/reference/using-api/api-concepts/#dry-run-authorization) for additional information about this requirement.

 ## Enable Server-Side Apply